 New product development is also an extensively adopted strategy by key industry players to gain a significant share.
-The key players in the PIC have also been focusing towards R&D activities for new product developments and expansion of the existing product line.
+The key players in the PIC have also been focusing on R&D activities for new product developments and expansion of the existing product line.
 For instance, in 2015, NeoPhotonics Corporation invested USD 44.5 million towards R&D to improve the existing product line and introduce new products.
-The company has also been focusing on merger & acquisition in the past few years in order to expand its product offering.
+The company has also been focusing on mergers & acquisitions in the past few years in order to expand its product offering.

 Avail customized purchase options to meet your exact research needs:

 Get your queries resolved from an industry expert.